AdaCore/spark2014/lrm/source/packages.rst

        Depends        => (A => null,
                           B => Q.State)
     is                    -- Three abstract state names are declared A, B & C.
-                          -- A is ininialized during the elaboration of Y or -- its private descendants.
+                          -- A is initialized during the elaboration of Y or -- its private descendants.
-       ...                -- B is intialized during the elaboration of Y or -- its private descendants and is dependent on the -- value of Q.State.
+       ...                -- B is initialized during the elaboration of Y or -- its private descendants and is dependent on the -- value of Q.State.
                           -- C is designated as a volatile input and is not